SubhadityaMukherjee/AI-knowledge-base/docs/Region Proposal.md

 ---

 # Region Proposal
-- region proposal generation that shares full-image convolutional [features](Features.md) with the detection network,
+- region proposal generation that shares full-image convolutional [[Features|features]] with the detection network,
 - nearly cost-free region proposals
-- haring convolutional [features](Features.md) with the down-stream detection network
+- haring convolutional [[Features|features]] with the down-stream detection network
 - simultaneously predicts object bounds and objectness scores at each position